 - 1996: A rescue team and Rigid Inflatable Boat are dispatched to Pembrokeshire, Wales, to assist with the recovery of oiled wildlife casualties following the Sea Empress grounding.

-- 1997: BDMLR creates and runs the first Marine Mammal Medic course held in the UK.
+- 1997: BDMLR creates and runs the first Marine Mammal Medic course held in the UK, and begins forming its national volunteer rescue response network.

 - 1999: A minke whale live stranded in Cornwall becomes the first successful rescue of a cetacean in the UK using the inflatable pontoon rescue system developed by Project Jonah in New Zealand.

-- 2002: A second PDV epidemic sweeps across the North Sea.
-BDMLR Medics carry out patrols and help bring infected seals to rehabilitation centres.
+- 2002: A second PDV epidemic sweeps across the North Sea, with thousands of seals dying as a result of secondary infections.
+BDMLR Medics carry out coastal patrols and help bring infected seals to rehabilitation centres for veterinary care.

 - 2003: Senior BDMLR instructors are sent to the Falkland Islands to run a Marine Mammal Medic course there to help set up their first marine mammal rescue team.